-Cloud storage services are growing steadily in popularity whether it’s from smaller firms like Box or heavyweights like Apple and Amazon.
 Cloud services promise a secure back-up for your precious digital memories plus the ability to access those memories from a multitude of devices and computers – basically, if you have a Web browser, you’ll have access to your cloud-based photos.
-But there certain things you need to be mindful of before choosing a cloud service to store your digital photos, videos or other data.
+We think they’re a critical piece in protecting your digital memories, but there certain things you need to be mindful of before choosing a cloud service to store your digital photos, videos or other data.
 Here are three things to ask yourself before taking the plunge: